geraldofori/geraldofori/README.md

 ### Hi there, I'm Gerald Ofori👋

-A software engineer who specializes on the frontend, but not neglecting the backend altogether.
-I primarily  code in JavaScript,TypeScript and Java with Angular and React as my frontend technologies.
-Currently working for a fintech to help build financial solutions for the growing needs of stakeholders.
+A software engineer who  primarily  codes in JavaScript,TypeScript and Java with Angular and React as my frontend technologies with expertise in Groovy and Grails for my backend work.

 - 🌱 I’m currently learning Grails.
-- 💬 Ask me about Front-end developement(Angular, React, TypeScript)
+- 💬 Ask me about Front-end developement(Angular, React, TypeScript) and API's.

 <h3 align="left">Tech Stack:</h3>